LAION-AI/audio-dataset/README.md

 ## Contribution Delivery

-Idealy, in both cases mentionned above, we hope **receive from you the webdataset format dataset**.
+Ideally, in both cases mentioned above, we hope **receive from you the webdataset format dataset**.
 When you’ve packed up your dataset into webdataset format, **upload it** to our AWS S3 bucket: `aws s3 cp your/webdataset/ s3://s-laion-audio/webdataset_tar/your webdataset/` and **contact Yuchen Hui** so that he could move the dataset to the review board.

-Nervertheless, **for the scrapped dataset, we also receive a CSV file** of which the structure is:
+Nevertheless, **for the scrapped dataset, we also receive a CSV file** of which the structure is:

 `url_link_to_the_audio_allowing_us_to_download     ,      text`

 i.e. each line is an audio_url-text pair, by which we can write a batch file to handle it easily.

 # The End
-Last updated on June 30, 2022
+Last updated on July 9, 2022